-Depending upon the meetings you attend, you’ll likely hear a bit of political or religious discourse.
+Depending upon the 12 step recovery program meetings you attend, you’ll likely hear a bit of political or religious discourse.
 Not necessarily during the meeting—although some people do slip these things into their shares—but almost definitely either before or after the meeting.
 These are, after all, things that people care about quite deeply.
 Sometimes, the conversations will be civil.
 At other times, they may turn into heated arguments.
 Many members will find this troubling, although others might not care as much.
 They’ll figure that each party knew what they were getting themselves into when the conversation began.

 The primary problem with this justification is that it disregards the group as a whole.
 We might figure these arguments are okay because we know how to tune them out.
 But what about the newcomer, who is currently looking for little more than a safe place to come and talk about their substance abuse problem?
 To them, these arguments give the groups an appearance of instability.
 When they see a group’s members self-righteously taking up arms against one another over deeply held beliefs, they might not feel so comfortable talking about their history of drinking or drug abuse.
 Because in their mind, this group is simply a place where you go to argue and get berated.